 Email marketing offers many personalisation options, yet not all brands are leveraging this functionality to their advantage.
-With the rise of hyper-personalisation that allows companies to target niche audiences with messages tailored to their real-time needs, marketers should ensure that they have the necessary systems in place to reap the benefits.
+With the rise of hyper-personalisation, companies can now target niche audiences with messages tailored to their real-time needs.
+But marketers need to have the necessary systems in place to reap the benefits.

 Personalisation in the 21st Century

-Email marketing already enables personalisation of properties such as the from, to and subject line fields with the option to add emojis to express the sentiment of the content.
-Marketers can also personalise variables including a person’s name, account number and certain sections of content.
+Email marketing enables personalisation of properties like the from, to, and subject line fields, with the option to add emojis to express sentiment.
+Marketers can also personalise variables like a person’s name, account number, and certain sections of content.

 List segmentation allows marketers to deliver tailored content to a specific segment of their database, but dynamic content that leverages subscriber and behaviour data enables communication that is truly relevant.

 Dynamic content can be linked to variables like pre- and post-purchase behaviour, gender, age, birthdays, geolocation, weather conditions, or even shopping-cart abandonment.
 Marketers can track subscribers’ online behaviour on their website to establish what they’re interested in and serve them dynamic content prior to them becoming customers.
 Post-purchase dynamic content can include messages about products that will complement a past purchase or messages with a callout of when last a customer used a service or purchased a product.
 Travel companies are good at taking advantage of this data to inform travellers of special offers to their favourite destinations.

 Customers’ date of birth is the opportune time to highlight a special tailored to their interest, buy-one-get-one-free specials or a voucher to celebrate the special day.